anhinga/fluid/AtPartyTalk.md

 Dataflow matrix machines generalize RNNs in three different ways.

-1) Allow us to have not just streams of reals numbers, but arbitrary "linear streams"
+1) Allow us to have not just streams of real numbers, but arbitrary "linear streams"
 (streams for which a notion of linear combination of several streams is reasonably well defined).